-The process for pre-settlement lawsuit loans is simple, convenient, and fast to get you the money you need as quickly as possible—and with lower rates.
+The process for pre-settlement funding is simple, convenient, and fast to get you the money you need as quickly and efficiently as possible—and with lower rates.
 It takes minutes to apply.

-If you need a cash infusion to help you get the settlement you deserve, whether you have a settled case and need to borrow money against your lawsuit settlement award or have a pending legal claim, contact us to help you get the money you need fast.
-Many plaintiffs looking for funding from their case use Baker Street's pre-settlement lawsuit loans due to the larger amounts we approve.
+Many plaintiffs looking for funding from their pre-settled and settled cases use Baker Street's pre-settlement lawsuit loans due to the larger amounts we approve.
 Get much higher amounts and get funded as you please.
 See how much you could get:

 In this case, the plaintiff had multiple surgeries and lost the ability to move his legs after a car accident against a commercial truck.